 Process control during case hardening is critical, especially for parts with thin sections or irregular shapes, which are at risk of through casing.
 To avoid this, case depths should be carefully measured after treatment to determine whether the part will perform as designed.

 - Total case depth is the total distance carbon, nitrogen or both have diffused inward from the surface of the part.
 Total case depth is usually measured visually by examining a part’s cross section under handheld microscopes.
 Measuring total case depth is typically specified for parts requiring thinner cases.

 - Effective case depth is the distance inward from a part’s surface to a specific hardness.
 It’s meant to measure whether an intended hardness has penetrated to the correct depth.
 Microhardness testing methods are used to determine effective case depth.

-Our state-of-the-art facilities are completely automated and designed to handle a broad scope of case-hardening applications.
+Our state-of-the-art facilities are equipped with automation and are designed to handle a broad scope of case hardening applications.
 Our furnaces are self-controlling with heat tracking throughout the process to maintain conformity and consistency.
-We have continuous belt furnaces and integral quench furnaces, depending on your application.
+We have both continuous belt furnaces and batch integral quench furnaces.
 Some parts may require heat treatment for hours or even days to accomplish the required case depth, which is why it’s important that your heat treating partner has the capacity to operate 24/7 when necessary.

 Advance your carburizing results.

 We’re ready to tackle your next project.
 Request a quote, or contact us today learn more about our approach to case hardening.Get Started